 - Five to six colleagues

 Using what you have above, begin mapping out current experience using post it notes.
-After you have completed the mapping, have each member initial and affirm the touchpoints.
+After you have completed the mapping, have each member initial and affirm the customer touchpoints.
 Initials are a sign of validation and buy-in.
 Now that you have everyone’s initials, they have claimed ownership and it becomes an artifact.
 The goal is to get everyone on the same page and agree.

 Provide each member five green sticker dots and five yellow sticker dots (or any kind of indicator).
 The green will represent pain points, and the yellow will represent the most critical touchpoint, or what we call a “moment of truth.”
 This is what makes or breaks a customer.